 Once your pasta is cooked and your cheese is melted, you're ready to eat.
 I topped my pasta with cheese, preheated the oven to 350, and then put my pasta into the oven before it was done preheating because I was impatient and hungry.
 All you're doing at this point is melting the cheese so you only need a few minutes.

 This cheeseburger pasta bake hits all the comfort food spots.
-This one pot meal is quick, satisying, and hearty.
+This one-pot meal is quick, satisfying, and hearty.
 On the MyWW purple, this dinner is only 5sp a serving.